What You Need to Know About California’s Hair Discrimination Law

 Contact Pride Legal

-If you or a loved one has been involved in an Uber or Lyft accident, we invite you to contact us at Pride Legal for legal counseling or any further questions.
+If you or a loved one has been involved in a discrimination claim, we invite you to contact us at Pride Legal for legal counseling or any further questions.
 To protect your rights, hire someone who understands them.